 But lets dig a little deeper into this question….

 Getting a Job

-There’s a difference between “getting a job” after graduation and creating good work.
+There’s a difference between “getting a job” after graduation and creating good work (which is what I promise).
 We know that there are not enough jobs for everyone in the U.S. who wants to work today – but there is plenty of good work that MUST be done.
-A graduating senior searching for a job may or may not find employment.
+A graduating senior searching for a job may or may not find employment right away in their field.
 Those who graduate with a degree in Sustainable Food and Farming have had some luck searching these lists:

 - Stockbridge School of Ag Jobs/Internships

 There are jobs in sustainable food and farming.
 Interestingly, one of the options for college grads that was suggested in the blog post “Can’t find a job?
 Six alternatives” published a few years ago is working on a farm.
 Some of our students in fact, do want to farm, but many are also interested in marketing food, education, public policy, advocacy and community development related to food and farming.

 But a “job” may not be the best choice for everyone!
 In fact, many of the jobs we will be doing in ten years may not even exist today.
 The world is changing fast.
 “What job will I get after college?” is a self-limiting question.
 A more important question (that I addressed in an article about “Jobs of the Future“) is “….how are we going to live?”
 And especially, how are we going to live in a world in which the industrial food system is collapsing?
 Students in our program learn to see crisis as an opportunity for creating their own good work.

 Creating Good Work

 The great British economist, E.F.
 Schumacher, author of the classic text Small is Beautiful, wrote a lovely little book called Good Work about this topic.
 According to Schumacher, good work needs to provide for three things.
 It should: